efugier/smartcat/README.md

 ```

 ```
-sc -f Cargo.toml -c "translate the following file in json" | save Cargo.json
+sc -f Cargo.toml -p "translate the following file in json" | save Cargo.json
 ```

 ```
 cat my_stuff.py | \
-sc -c "write a parametrized test suite for the following code using pytest" \
+sc -p "write a parametrized test suite for the following code using pytest" \
 -s "output only the code, as a standalone file with the imports. \n" \
 -a "" \
 > test.py